Wiki · Concept · Last reviewed June 15, 2026

 XLA and OpenXLA

-OpenXLA is the open project around XLA and related compiler technologies.
-In practice, XLA is closely associated with Google-scale AI infrastructure, TPUs, JAX, TensorFlow, and PyTorch/XLA.
+OpenXLA is the broader open project around XLA and related compiler technologies.
+The project presents XLA as collaboratively built by major hardware and software companies, not only by Google.
+In practice, XLA is still closely associated with Google-scale AI infrastructure, TPUs, JAX, TensorFlow, and PyTorch/XLA.
 PyTorch/XLA documentation describes it as a bridge between the PyTorch frontend and the XLA compiler, with focus on Google Cloud TPUs and XLA-compatible accelerators.

 StableHLO

-StableHLO is an operation set and serialization format inspired by HLO and MHLO.
-The OpenXLA project frames StableHLO as a way to improve interoperability between machine-learning frameworks such as TensorFlow, JAX, and PyTorch and compilers such as XLA and IREE.
+StableHLO is an operation set and serialization format for high-level operations in machine-learning models.
+The OpenXLA project frames it as a portability layer between machine-learning frameworks such as TensorFlow, JAX, and PyTorch and compilers such as XLA and IREE.
+Its specification defines program structure, operation semantics, and execution semantics.

-This is important because AI infrastructure is fragmented.
+StableHLO matters because AI infrastructure is fragmented.
 Models originate in different frameworks, run on different accelerators, and pass through different export formats.
-A stable intermediate representation can reduce the cost of moving models between toolchains while preserving enough semantics for optimization.
+A stable intermediate representation can reduce the cost of moving models between toolchains while preserving enough semantics for optimization, testing, and long-lived deployment.

 MLIR and IREE

 IREE is an MLIR-based machine-learning compiler and runtime.
-The IREE repository describes it as a retargetable compiler and runtime toolkit that lowers machine-learning models to a unified intermediate representation for deployment from data centers down to mobile and edge settings.
-IREE's framework guide describes importing MLIR from machine-learning frameworks into the IREE compiler.
+IREE describes itself as an end-to-end compiler and runtime that lowers machine-learning models to a unified IR for deployment from data centers down to mobile and edge devices.
+Its developer documentation says the core compiler accepts supported MLIR dialects such as stablehlo, tosa, and linalg, with tools for running compiler passes, compiling modules, and executing them through the runtime.

 Why AI Needs It